mausworks/tyin/README.md

 };
 ```

-For more complex states, you often want to add new methods to update your state.
+For complex states, you often want to add new methods to update your state.
 In this case, we can add the `patch` function to the store with the `objectAPI` plugin,
-and we also need to make the store pluggable:
+but we first need to make the store pluggable:

 ```tsx
 import storeHook from "tyin/hook";